colonelwatch/dotfiles/README.md

 ## Install

-1. Booting from the *latest* Live USB, immediately connect to a wifi network using the command `iwctl --passphrase=<PASSHRASE> station wlan0 connect <SSID>`
+1. Booting from the *latest* Live USB (can always be found at https://mirrors.mit.edu/archlinux/iso/latest/archlinux-x86_64.iso), immediately connect to a wifi network using the command `iwctl --passphrase=<PASSHRASE> station wlan0 connect <SSID>`

 2. Install the latest `archinstall`